HectorGBoissier/CSC8566_IOT_Fall2022/Anjay_Leshan_Client/Anjay_Client_Experiment.md

 ## Requirements

-In this experiment, the client was build for the ESP32-Wrover and the hardware equipment used comes include in the [Freenove Starter Kit](https://github.com/Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32).
+In this experiment, the client was build for the ESP32-Wrover and the hardware equipment used came included in the [Freenove Starter Kit](https://github.com/Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32).

 ## Light Control